Within each and every one of us is an inner child.

 No matter how painful an event is, it was meant to teach our soul a spiritual lesson.
 Don’t deny yourself that gift!

-With that understanding, start to gain the rust of your inner child by affirming the following mantra daily:
+With that understanding, start to gain the trust of your inner child by affirming the following mantra daily:

 I am LOVED and Validated.